My Stupid Boss

 My Stupid Boss is a 2016 Indonesian comedy film directed and written by Upi Avianto based on a four-part novel series of the same name by Chaos@Work.
 The film stars Reza Rahadian, Bunga Citra Lestari, Alex Abbad, Chew Kin Wah, Atikah Suhaime and Bront Palarae as workers of a company led by a stupid and weird boss known simply as "Bossman".
-The film was released simultaneously in Indonesia, Malaysia, Singapore and Brunei on 19 May 2016 by Falcon Pictures and Metrowealth Movies Production.
+The film was released simultaneously in Indonesia, Malaysia, Singapore and Brunei on 19 May 2016 by Falcon Pictures and Skop Productions.

 Plot

-Indonesians Diana and Dika, the latter of whom has a characteristically lazy personality, live at a Kuala Lumpur apartment.
-Bored of constantly staying home, "Bossman", Dika's friend whom he first met when studying in California, offers Diana a job as an administrator.
+Indonesian couple Diana and Dika live at a Kuala Lumpur apartment.
+Bored of constantly staying home, "Bossman", Dika's friend since studying in California, offers Diana a job as an administrator.
 On the day of the interview, Diana is surprised by how many people dislike Bossman, and she later comes to dislike him too.
 Bossman is widely seen as gibberish, entitled, weird, and irritating.
-Though rich, Bossman refuses to manage the office's crippling structure and broken air conditioner.
+Though rich, he refuses to manage the office's crippling structure and broken air conditioner.

-As Bossman's stupidity worsens in her eyes, Diana contemplates resigning and even murdering him with a Molotov bomb.
-Dika constantly reassures her "Dia memang begitu", meaning "That's the way he is", further irritating Diana.
-To take revenge on him, Diana and the four main workers (Norah Sikin, Mr. Kho, Azhari, and Adrian) disturb Bossman in a variety of ways, from calling him while he is asleep, to calling in the landlord.
-In the latter, as Bossman flees via a secret door, all employees dance in freedom.
+As Bossman's attitude worsens in her view, Diana contemplates resigning and even murdering him.
+Dika constantly reassures her "That is how he is", further irritating Diana.
+In a revenge plot, Diana and the four main workers (Norah Sikin, Mr. Kho, Azhari, and Adrian) disturb Bossman in a variety of ways, from constantly calling him while he is asleep to secretly calling in the landlord to whom Bossman has not paid the bills.
+As he flees from the landlord, the employees dance.

-However the joy only lasts for short, and Diana's contemplation become more robust.
-Dika encourages her to declare resignation respectfully.
-As she is about to, however, Bossman brings her on a ride to an orphanage.
-Bossman explains that one day, he saw a boy who brought his laptop to him when he forgot.
-He secretly follows the boy, who is a member of the orphanage, helping a blind peer walk to the decaying building.
-He expresses willingness to upgrade the orphanage to a more lively one.
-Bossman's kindness reminds Diana and the workers that there is good in everyone.
+In light of the situation, Dika suggests that she respectfully.
+As she is about to, however, Bossman brings her to an orphanage.
+He explains that one day, he saw a boy with polio helping a blind peer walk towards the dilapidated orphanage.
+He expresses willingness to upgrade it to a more modern and lively one.
+Bossman's actions prompt Diana and the workers to agree that there is good in everyone.

-As Bossman's birthday arrives, he decides to treat everyone for lunch.
-However, as afternoon strikes and everyone reminds him of it, Bossman denies and commands everyone to work, raging them.
+At his birthday, Bossman decides to treat everyone for lunch.
+However, as afternoon strikes and everyone reminds him of it, he denies and commands everyone to work, enraging them.